Sadakakarla/DARPG-Hackathon-2024/README.md

 We used Gradio for a Text-based Chat Interface:

-Gradio's ChatInterface Component:
-This component allows users to type in their queries as text or record their queries vocally, mimicking a natural dialogue experience.
+Gradio's ChatInterface Component allows users to type in their queries as text or record their queries vocally, mimicking a natural dialogue experience.

-**Speech Recognition Library:**

 **Functionality:**
 Using the Gradio library, the interface is created which consists of two interactive tabs: Text and Audio.